Hall Effect Sensor Working Principle and Applications

 so,

-The current across the conductor can be expressed as
+The current flowing through the conductor can be expressed as

 Simplifying Eq(2) and Eq(3), we get

-The transverse potential difference in the conductor can be represented as
+The transverse potential difference generated across the conductor is expressed as

 Eq(5) can be rewritten as